joffreyverd/notes/src/tech/git.md

 # delete cache of .gitignore on a file which just added to .gitignore of a repo
 git rm -r --cached <fileName>

+# ------------- setup the .gitconfig file
-# Go on the global gitconfig file
+# get the global gitconfig file
 cat ~/.gitconfig
-# change user name on the global config file
-git config --global user.name "joffreyverd"
-# change user email on the global config file
-git config --global user.email "jverd@protonmail.com"
+# get the local gitconfig from a repository
+cat .git/config
 # change user name on the current repo
-git config user.name "joffreyverd"
+git config user.name "<name>" # add `--global` after `config` to do the same as a global config
 # change user email on the current repo
-git config user.email "jverd@protonmail.com"
+git config user.email "<email>" # idem
+# add GPG key on the current repo for the existing user
+git config user.signinkey <id> # idem

 # list all stash
 git stash list